 Power Output and Dosing

-The standard AAH Lights (red, blue and green) were tested at a local professional light lab with calibrated equipment.
+In 2018, the standard AAH Lights (red, blue and green) were tested at a professional light lab with calibrated equipment.
 We used the Coherent PM30 thermopile power meter attached to a Coherent LabMax-TOP power and energy meter.
 These lights were then re-tested with the Solarmeter Global Solar Power Meter and results were statistically equal.
 The AAH PBM Light was tested with a Solarmeter Global Solar Power Meter.

 Do not, under any circumstance, let someone tell you that because their light is “stronger” it is better.
 We have been conditioned to think that more is better but that is not the case here.
 It has been shown thru research, that the body can only absorb so many photons and the rest go to waste.
 Click here to read a great researched article that explains this.

-For example, when using the PBM light on the 1st setting, it is delivering 50mW/cm2 and if used for 60 seconds, it would deliver 3 joules of energy.
+For example, when using the PBM light on the 1st setting, it is delivering 30.4 mW/cm2 and if used for 60 seconds, it would deliver 1.82 joules of energy.

 Note: During this testing, we also included several competitor lights but will only comment on the results we documented for the AAH Lights.
 Please only rely on these charts when using the AAH Lights.
 It matters to us that you are using our lights correctly and therefore, we have taken this extra step to bring this information to you.